-Is email still relevant in the age of text messaging and chat?
+Is email still relevant in the age of texting and online chat?
 Maybe not for teenagers, but they’re not the ones booking hotel rooms.
 For everyone else, email is still very much a part of daily online life.

-In fact, in 2020 about four billion people around the world used email, and that number is expected to grow to 4.6 billion users by 2025, according to Statista.
+In fact, the number of people using email worldwide is expected to grow to 4.6 billion users by 2025, according to Statista.

-If you’re not using email to promote your property, you’re missing out on opportunities to use this highly effective and cost-efficient marketing tool to drive revenue and profitability.
+If you’re not using email as part of your digital marketing strategy, you’re missing out on opportunities to use this highly effective and cost-efficient marketing tool to drive revenue and profitability for your hotel business.

 What is hotel email marketing?

 For the hotel industry and all types of accommodation, email marketing is the use of email communications to keep guests (past guests and those with an upcoming trip) informed of deals, specials, upgrades, activities, local attractions, and more in an effort to generate revenue.
 Whether you’re looking to fill rooms for certain dates next week or to build up occupancy for next summer, email is an economical way to boost bookings.

 Even better, there are no advertising fees or commissions to pay; the only costs are your time and any email marketing tool or marketing automation software you use.
 And because most bookings are direct, it can be a highly profitable marketing channel for hotels.

 Hotel email marketing shouldn’t be confused with email communications like booking confirmations and post-stay feedback requests.

 To learn more about using email as a guest service tool, check out 4 Email Templates that Build Better Guest Relationships.

 Typically, hotels create marketing campaigns that use a variety of channels to drive awareness and revenue, including email, the hotel website, online travel agencies (OTAs), paid advertising, and social media marketing.
 What makes email especially powerful is recipients are already familiar with your property, having stayed before or subscribed on your website.